davidmukiibi/NewInventoryManagement/Readme.md

 ### Installation

-Run the command below to call the app
+Run the command in yo CMD below to call the app
 ```python
 python app.py -i